-On the second Saturday of each month, the Museum opens its doors an hour early at 9am for SensAbilities Saturday, a program for families seeking a low sensory, less crowded environment in which to enjoy the Museum.
+On the first Saturday of each month, the Museum opens its doors an hour early at 9am for SensAbilities Saturday, a program for families seeking a low sensory, less crowded environment in which to enjoy the Museum.
 During this time trained staff and volunteers are on hand to provide supplementary tools and offer tours to visiting families who have children with special needs.

 Additionally, on Mondays the Museum is open to schools and development centers who wish to experience the Museum in an environment that supports their needs.
 Sensory elements such as lighting and sound are adjusted and a trained docent guides groups through the Museum, creating an educational, hands-on experience for all visitors.